Health

 What Is an Under-Desk Treadmill?

-Unlike regular treadmills designed for intense workouts, a walking treadmill is built for slow walking while you work at a treadmill desk or desktop stand.
-My folding treadmill fits under my bed, so these are a great option for small spaces.
-The low-profile design is free of handrails or an elevated display console, so the compact design allows them to go right under a normal or standing desk in your home office.
-And the foldable design makes them more compact than ever.
-It’s an effective way to move your body, get your heart rate up, and burn extra calories while you work your desk job.
+My folding treadmill fits under my bed, so these are a great option for small spaces, or anyone with space constraints that wouldn’t allow for something larger.
+These treadmills have quiet motors and sturdy walking surfaces to ensure a smooth and steady experience.
+The low-profile design is free of handrails or an elevated display console with an lcd screen.
+The compact and foldable design allows it to go right under a normal or standing desk in your home office.
+It’s a great way to move your body, get your heart rate up, and burn extra calories while you work.

 Walking Pad